-As I often say, answer writing is more of an art than science.
+Answer writing is more of an art than science.
 So, practice is most important.
 It is a rigorous task.
 If you’re studying on your own, every day you should write a fixed number of questions.
-You can start with as many as two questions a day.
-This can be followed by its review, either by third person or self.
+You can start with as few as two questions a day.
+This can be followed by its review, either by the third person or self.
 Also, revisit your notes to see how the answer could have been improved.
 Making small improvements every day actually helps you to build your muscles.

 For answer writing, you can also join some standard test series.
 But please ensure that the institute provides timely evaluation.
-When you get the evaluated sheet, you should accompany it with reading your notes and see how your answers could have been better written.
+When you get the evaluated sheet, you should accompany it by reading your notes and seeing how your answers could have been better written.

 In the early period of answer writing, don’t worry much about time constraints.
 But you should gather pace as you go along.
 Also, you can further enrich your notes as you come across new things in this phase.
 But always remember the balance between being practical and being comprehensive.